muratk5n/thirdwave/en/README.md

 ---

-Is this name like Indian Amit, Patel?
-I knew an Amit Patel at school.
-The school had so many Amit Patels their usernames had to be numbered (my friend was apatel9)

----

 Al Jazeera has a reporter named Imran Khan.
 "Reporting from Kyiv" That guy needs a nickname..
 I was like, 'why the f wld Pakistani PM wld go to Kyiv'?